Student Spotlight – Jono Fletcher

 This aspect of the project is still in the planning stage, but I am designing food preference experiments with households that have regular animal visitors, collecting faecal samples to determine their current macronutritional intake and offering food varying in macronutritional composition to measure their foraging preferences.
 If you have any suggestions or have a regular fox, badger or hedgehog visitor and would like to help, please feel free to contact me.

-I would like to thank my supervisors: Professor Dawn Scott (University of Keele), Dr Bryony Tolhurst (University of Brighton), Dr Ruth Cox (The Animal and Plant Health Agency) and Dr Nawroz Kareem (University of Keele).
+I would like to thank my supervisors: Professor Dawn Scott (Nottingham Trent University), Dr Bryony Tolhurst (University of Brighton), Dr Ruth Cox (The Animal and Plant Health Agency) and Dr Nawroz Kareem (University of Keele).
 I would also like to thank Dr Malcolm Bennett, Dr Graham Smith and Dr Illa Krishnaveni for their help with data collection.
 I would also like to thank Dr Andy Robertson for his advice on stable isotope analysis.
 All research methods have been approved by an Ethical Review panel.